5 Ways to Turn Casual Fans Into Superfans Through Data and AI

-Personalizing the fan journey and providing value builds a lasting relationship.
+Using technology to personalize the fan journey and media experience builds a lasting relationship.

-Sports brands are no stranger to the quest of capturing fans’ attention.
-It’s an ever-evolving process, from a traditional in-game promotion like bobblehead night to more sophisticated, digital methods.
+Sports teams and leagues are no stranger to the quest of capturing fans’ attention.
+It’s an ever-evolving process, from a traditional in-game promotion like bobblehead night to more sophisticated, digital methods – all built around keeping fans loyal, buying tickets, and engaging more and more with a team or league.

 Take, for example, someone new to a city.
 On a whim, they buy a ticket to check out the local baseball team.
 How do you turn that casual fan into a devoted superfan with a connection to the team that lasts a lifetime?

-The journey begins when a fan buys a ticket for the first time.
+The journey begins when a fan interacts with a team or league for the first time; it could be buying a ticket to a game or even just subscribing to a team’s email newsletter.
 That simple transaction provides baseline data points such as demographics, location, and affinity.
 This is the beginning of a more sophisticated, personalized relationship that brands can use to mine better insights along the journey.

 Fans don’t consider themselves consumers, and a brand should view that relationship through the same lens.
-There is often no competitor; they either engage or pull away.
+They either engage or pull away.
 Don’t take them for granted.
 Fans’ passion and loyalty can be beneficial, but they can also backfire if taken advantage of.

-Teams can leverage personalization to listen to concerns, anticipate needs, and ask fans for input.
-This can be something as simple as voting for the man of the match to something as impactful as input in front-office decisions.
+Teams can listen to concerns, anticipate needs, and ask fans for input.
+This can be something as simple as voting for the “man of the match” to something as impactful as input in front-office decisions.

 A mobile app makes it easier for fans to attend games with information on where to park or the closest concession stand.
 It can further personalize the game-day experience based on where the fan sits, and help with buying last-minute tickets or booking travel for road games.

-A digital experience platform lets fans make purchases through the app for discounts and loyalty points that can be redeemed for team merchandise, like signed jerseys or experiences such as kids running onto the field with the players at the start of a game.
+A digital experience platform lets fans make purchases through the app for discounts and loyalty points that can be redeemed for team merchandise, like a signed jersey of their favorite player or experiences such as kids running onto the field with the players at the start of a game for families or meet-ups at a local pub, for example.

 Don’t underestimate the power of emotions in forging real bonds between teams and fans.